 Diagnosis of seizures in children with autism spectrum disorder

 Sometimes it is clear that a person experienced a seizure.
-However, in some children with ASD, subtle symptoms of seizures are very difficult to differentiate from abnormal behaviors commonly associated with ASD, and in other children with ASD, behaviors that appear to be seizure-like are not seizures.
-For example, it is common for children with ASD to have staring episodes, motor tics, and stereotyped movements that are not seizures.
-It is important to determine if these abnormalities are seizures or another neurological abnormality, since they are treated very differently.
+However, in children with ASD subtle symptoms of seizures are very difficult to differentiate from abnormal behaviors commonly associated with ASD and in other children with ASD behaviors that appear to be seizure-like are not seizures.
+For example, it is common for children with ASD to have staring episodes, motor tics and stereotyped movements which are not seizures.
+It is important to determine if these abnormalities are seizures or another neurological abnormality since they are treated very differently.
 Thus, in many cases where it is unclear whether the observed behavior is a seizure or not, an extended overnight electroencephalogram should be strongly considered in order to obtain a clear and accurate diagnosis and to capture the suspicious behavior.

 Subclinical electrical discharges

 Individuals with ASD have a high rate of seizure-like activity when their brain waves are measured with an electroencephalogram.
 These are referred to as subclinical electrical discharges.
-The significance of these abnormalities is not clear as they rarely result in symptoms of seizure, but some research studies have shown that they may be associated with cognitive dysfunction in children with epilepsy.
+The significance of these abnormalities are not clear as they rarely result in symptoms of seizure but some research studies have shown that they may be associated with cognitive dysfunction in children with epilepsy.
 There are also specific epileptic syndromes associated with these seizure-like discharges, such as Landau-Kleffner Syndrome and Continuous Spike-wave Activity during Slow-wave Sleep, in which the children affected by these syndromes have characteristics of ASD but do not have ASD.
-In fact, these syndromes are rare in ASD.
-Some studies using non-ASD children with epilepsy who have these frequent seizure-like discharges in the brain have shown improvement in cognition and behavior with anti-epileptic drug treatment; however, no study has been performed in children with ASD.
-Thus, evidence to support the idea that treatment of these brain wave abnormalities in children with ASD is very limited and recommendations for treatment are highly dependent on the practitioner.
-Many doctors feel that an empirical treatment trial is reasonable with the newer, safer antiepileptics if the child is closely monitored to ensure a positive response to such treatment.
+In fact these syndromes are rare in ASD.
+Some studies using non-ASD children with epilepsy who have these frequent seizure-like discharges in the brain have shown improvement in cognition and behavior with anti-epileptic drug treatment, however no study has been performed in children with ASD.
+Thus, evidence to support the idea that treatment of these brain wave abnormalities in children with ASD is very limited and recommendations for treatment is highly dependent on the practitioner.
+Many doctors feel that an empirical treatment trial is reasonable with the newer safe antiepileptic if the child is closely monitored to ensure a positive response to such treatment.
 This is clearly an area that requires further research.

 Causes of seizures in autism spectrum disorder (ASD)